plugpress-io/nightly/readme.txt

 == Installation ==

 1. Go to **Plugins → Add New** in your WordPress admin
-2. Search for "Nightly Dark Mode"
+2. Search for "Nightly Dark Mode."
 3. Click **Install** and then **Activate**
 4. Navigate to **Settings → Nightly** to configure
 5. Enable dark mode and customize your preferences